-Kubatronik owns an insurance policy and makes regular deposits with an insurance company for securing pension rights on behalf of one of its key employees.
+3. Kubatronik owns an insurance policy and makes regular deposits with an insurance company for securing pension rights on behalf of one of its key employees.
 Such amounts deposited and the related liabilities are reflected in the consolidated balance sheet.
+In December 2012 the employee resigned from Kubatronik, however his pension entitlement up to the end of his employment with the Company continues.